seandstewart/bardly/pending/tragedies/othello/11-player.md

 Even now, now, very now, an old black ram
 Is topping your white ewe.
 Arise, arise;
 Or else the devil will make a grandsire of you:
+Arise, I say. /

 **BRABANTIO**
-What, have you lost your wits?
+/ What, have you lost your wits?

 **RODERIGO**
 Most reverend signior, do you know my voice?